 Scheme members may choose to buy extra annual pension using an Additional Pension Contribution (APC) contract.
 If the employer contributes to the cost, this is known as a Shared Cost APC (SCAPC).
 The maximum at April 2014 was £6,500 and represented an increase from the 2008 Scheme maximum of £5,000.
 The maximum of £6,500 is increased each April from April 2015 by Pensions Increase (assuming a PI date of 1 April 2013).
-The maximum for the 2024/25 year is £8,344.
+The maximum for the 2025/26 year is £8,903.

 An L G P S administering authority can require a member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member’s own expense).
-The administering authority can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
+If the administering authority is not satisfied that the member is in reasonably good health, it can refuse the APC application.
 Subject to that, a member can enter into an APC contract:

 To buy extra pension.
 The Scheme member may choose to make a one-off contribution or regular additional contributions to buy a set amount of additional pension.
 The cost is determined by the Scheme member’s age, contract length and the amount they wish to purchase.
 The cost is a cash amount not a percentage of pay.
 An employer may, if they wish, agree to meet some or all of the cost of any additional pension purchased.